ngi-nix/summer-of-nix/2023/report.md

 It’s vital to have at least one person to be available for answering questions and making more high-level decisions.
 That generally went well this time, but would have benefited from more consistency and a more regular schedule.

+The past two Summers of Nix produced impressive numbers of new packages.
-Also this year’s experience shows the real price of getting things to work end-to-end, including building up the required contextual knowledge.
+This year’s experience shows a more realistic price of getting things to work smoothly end-to-end, an effort that includes developers building up the required contextual knowledge.
-Actually finishing things is sometimes surprisingly expensive.
+Actually finishing things is sometimes surprisingly expensive!
 In particular those high-value targets with far reach or great potential, which we originally aimed at, tend to be beasts of complexity.

 Taking note of that was only possible due to more detailed accounting than was done in prior years.